Call for Papers

-Regulating Moral Hazard, the inaugural conference of the Journal of Financial Regulation published by Oxford University Press, will seek to enhance our understanding of these and other important questions.
-More specifically, the conference will seek to explore topics including, but not limited to:
+Regulating Moral Hazard, the inaugural conference of the Journal of Financial Regulation published by Oxford University Press, sought to enhance our understanding of these and other important questions.

 - The sources of moral hazard within the financial system.
 The ‘sources’ of moral hazard in this context can be understood as referring to both the location of socially excessive risk-taking (e.g. systemically important financial institutions, the shadow banking system, etc.) as well as its underlying causes (e.g. implicit and explicit state guarantees, the provision of liquidity by central banks, the interdependent relationship between sovereigns and domestic financial services sectors, etc.);

 - The relationship between the increasingly integrated structure of the global financial system, the largely fragmented regulatory system which governs it, and the ability of both public and private sector actors to externalize their socially excessive risk-taking;